Hockley Valley Resort

-The Hockley Valley Resort is a ski retreat, 18-hole championship golf course, conference centre and hotel in Mono, Ontario, Canada.
+The Hockley Valley Resort is a ski retreat, an 18-hole championship golf course, and a conference centre in Canada.
 It has 15 runs and four ski lifts.

-The town of Mono also has the Hockley Valley Provincial Nature Reserve.
-The resort, originally a small hotel along with a ski retreat was purchased by Nancy Adamo in 1985 and, in 1986, it underwent a $250 million revamp into a resort, spa and conference centre.
+The town of Mono also features the Hockley Valley Provincial Nature Reserve.
+The resort, initially a small hotel and ski retreat, was purchased by Nancy Adamo in 1985.
+In 1986, it underwent a $250 million revamp to become a resort, spa, and conference centre.
 By 2000, it employed 250 staff.

 The property was previously Hockley Hills Resort.
 Later, it became Heritage Village Canada, affiliated with Jim Bakker's Heritage USA.
-Plans were abandoned and it ran independently shortly afterward.
+Plans were abandoned, and it ran independently shortly afterward.
 Eventually, it became Hockley Valley Resort.